Use forwarders to get your data

 outputs.conf file.
 No matter what method you use to specify the receiving peers, you still need to directly edit the underlying

-outputs.conf file if you want to turn on indexer acknowledgment, as described in the next step.
+outputs.conf file to turn on indexer acknowledgment, as described in the next step.

 3. Enable indexer acknowledgment for each forwarder

 Note: This step is required to ensure end-to-end data fidelity.
 If that is not a requirement for your deployment, you can skip this step.